-This river drains the largest mountain ringed river basin in America that is still virtually unaffected by human activities.
+The Noatak drains the largest mountain ringed river basin in America that is still virtually unaffected by human activities.
 However, this high-use area is a designated wilderness concern.
 Vegetation around lakes at the various put-in and take-out points is being destroyed and the impact is detracting from the area's wild character.
 After arriving, move directly to the river to camp on gravel bars.
-Use existing trails between lakes and the river.
-Do not build fires on the tundra.
+Use existing trails between lakes and the river and do not build fires on the tundra.